 We've talked about the food, but to really impress with your Bonfire Night ideas this year, you'll want to serve up some yummy drinks, too.

 You can't go far wrong with a decent mulled wine recipe.
 But if that feels a little too Christmassy, give mulled cider a try.
 Fancy something non-alcoholic?
 Mulled apple juice is delicious too.

-9. Light up the garden with sparklers
+12. Light up the garden with Bonfire Night sparklers

 For many people, fireworks are one of the best bits about Bonfire Night.
 But, if you have a small garden or live somewhere built-up (or both), lighting up a rocket or two simply won't be an option.

-Don't worry – for seasonal small garden ideas, sparklers are a much safer approach and are magical in their own right.
+Sparklers (available from Amazon), are a much safer approach and are magical in their own right.
 Plus, they're super affordable.

 Just remember all the necessary safety precautions, such as wearing gloves whilst holding a lit sparkler, closely supervising children, and keeping them away from young children altogether.
 Keep a bucket of water nearby to drop the sticks into once they've finished sparkling.

 Investing in outdoor cooking accessories will definitely help you make the most of your fire pit.
-'Whether it's traditional chestnut roasting or creating your own gourmet popcorn, these are designed to be used over an open fire or BBQ and are completely versatile…the only limit is your culinary creativity!' says the team at Fallen Fruits (opens in new tab).
+'Whether it's traditional chestnut roasting or creating your own gourmet popcorn, these are designed to be used over an open fire or BBQ and are completely versatile…the only limit is your culinary creativity!' says the team at Fallen Fruits.